scalawithcats/scala-with-cats/src/pages/codata/structural.typ

 }
 ```

 There are two important points.
 Firstly, notice how I gave the name `self` to `this`.
 This is so I can access the value inside the new `Stream` we are creating, where `this` would be bound to this new `Stream`.
 Next, notice that we access `self.head` and `self.tail` inside the methods on the new `Stream`.
 This maintains the correct semantics of only performing computation when it has been asked for.
-If we performed the computation outside of the methods that we would do it too early, which is some cases can lead to an infinite loop.
+If we perform computation outside of the methods we create the possibility of infinite loops.

 As our final example, let's return to constructing `Stream`, and implement the universal constructor `unfold`.
 We start with the skeleton for `unfold`, remembering the `seed` parameter.